Indirect Tax

 ViDA Defined

 ViDA stands for “VAT in the Digital Age.”
 It’s a package of reforms the EU passed to modernize VAT compliance.
-Instead of all 27 EU member states making their own unique VAT reporting rules, the ViDA initiative creates one central, standardized VAT system.
+ViDA harmonizes key aspects of VAT reporting, e-invoicing, platform economy rules, and registration procedures across the EU while leaving most VAT administration in the hands of individual member states.

 The reforms have three main parts: